 Protein is known to be the most filling macro nutrient, whereby for those taking part in intense physical activity and weight training between 1- 2 g per kg of body weight is recommended.

 By consuming casein you can get a good source of protein without excess fat and carbohydrates.
 Studies have shown that increasing more protein can promote weight loss and decrease body fat.

-Believe it or not consuming casein protein can also benefit your dental health!
-Studies have shown that casein consumption can help boost teeth enamel, helping to reduce acid erosion.
+Believe it or not, consuming casein protein can also benefit your dental health!
+Studies have shown that casein consumption can help to boost teeth enamel, helping to reduce acid erosion.

-Scientific studies show casein protein can take up to 7 hours to digest (2), which is just about as long as the average person sleeps every night.
-Casein extends the release of amino acids into the bloodstream, improings nitrogen retention (necessary for protein synthesis).
+Scientific studies show that casein protein can take up to 7 hours to digest (2), which is just about as long as the average person sleeps every night.
+Casein extends the release of amino acids into the bloodstream, improving nitrogen retention (which is necessary for protein synthesis).

-Remember, however, that any period spent sleeping is time when your body isn’t getting any new nutrients.
-As you are probably aware, if you run out of amino acids in your bloodstream your body can start breaking down muscle proteins to fuel itself.
+Remember, however, that any period spent sleeping is time that your body isn’t getting any new nutrients.
+As you are probably aware, if you run out of amino acids in your bloodstream, your body can start breaking down muscle proteins to fuel itself.

 Taking casein protein before going to bed is an excellent way of avoiding protein breakdown and amino acid oxidation.
 According to a study published in Medicine & Science in Sports & Exercise, people who take 40 grams of casein 30 minutes before going to bed are able to stimulate their protein synthesis (the process responsible for building muscle) to a higher degree (3).